Emrion/uploaders/README.md

 ## Use cases and capabilities

-- AMD64 only
+- AMD64 only (because I don't have other hardware for testing).
 - [GUID Partition Table](https://en.wikipedia.org/wiki/GUID_Partition_Table) (GPT) only
 - BIOS boot
 - [UEFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface) boot
 - check all disks
-  - RAID
-  - non-RAID mirroring
 - mount the ESP, if not already mounted by [fstab(5)](https://man.freebsd.org/cgi/man.cgi?query=fstab&sektion=5&manpath=freebsd-release)
 - if loader-related files are present in `efi/`, list the files
 - attempt to identify whether a loader-related file is FreeBSD-specific